-- Confine to one to two A4 pages; - Choose the appropriate font size and line spacing; - Emphasise your strengths and qualifications which meet the requirements of the post;
+- Keep it one to two A4 pages; - Choose a proper font and use an appropriate font size and line spacing; - Highlight your strengths and qualifications which meet the requirements of the post;

-State your career goals

-List how your career goals will match with the post you applied for, and why you are suitable for the post;

-Don't give false information

-Any misleading, or false information found in your application letter or résumé will bring doubts about your integrity;

-Don't provide excessive personal information

-- During the application stage, employers are not expected to collect from job seekers excessive personal information.
-Important personal data, such as identity card number, credit card account number, bank account number should be provided to employers upon hiring, and strictly on a need basis; - Use computer and printer for a final printout This will give an impression of neatness; - Don't make corrections with correction fluid or eraser Make a new printout in case of typos and omissions; - Use proper email address - Job seekers should not use weird email addresses for contact purpose for it would leave a bad impression to the potential employers.
+- State your career goals - List how your career goals match the post you are applying for, and why you consider yourself the right person for the post; - Don't give false information - Any misleading, or false information found in your application letter or résumé will bring doubts about your integrity; - Don't provide excessive personal information - During the application stage, employers are not expected to collect from job seekers excessive personal information.
+Important personal data such as identity card number, credit card account number, bank account number should only be provided to employers upon hiring, and strictly on a need basis; - Use computer and printer for a final printout - Printed materials will give an impression of neatness than hand-written ones; - Don't make corrections with correction fluid or eraser - Make a new printout in case of typos and omissions; - Use proper email address - Job seekers should not use weird email addresses in job hunting as it would leave a bad impression to the potential employers.